Justice for the Blackfeet People

 Still, the fight to permanently protect Blackfeet sacred sites continues.
-One leaseholder, Solenex LLC., has filed a lawsuit, asking the court to reinstate its lease so the company can begin drilling.
+Two leaseholders, Solenex, LLC. and W.A.
+Moncrief, are challenging the lease cancellations and asking the court to reinstate their leases so their companies can begin drilling.
 The court has yet to rule.

 Read More - Billings Gazette